 Besides targets, should job and person specifications as well as selection processes be reviewed for implicit bias?
 Do they focus on too narrow a set of achievements and not fully consider contributions from teaching, outreach and departmental support?
 How do we ensure that academic women and men have equal access to research funds so critical to building an academic career?

 Hopefully, International Women’s Day 2020 will show even greater gains in women’s participation on boards, more focus on the intersectionality of diversity strands and increased action on dismantling the professorial roadblock to women moving up the career ladder.
-This year let us celebrate success to date but reflect on the challenges that still lie ahead.
+2019 let us celebrate success to date but reflect on the challenges that still lie ahead.

 WomenCount: Leaders in Higher Education 2018 is the latest in a series of reports.